What is the IRS mileage rate for 2019?

 On December 14, 2018, the Internal Revenue Service (IRS) issued its annual guidance on the business mileage reimbursement rate effective January 1, 2019.
 With a suggested rate increase from 54.5 to 58 cents per mile year over year (representing a 6.4% increase), the 2019 IRS mileage rate is the highest per mile in more than 10 years.
 Similar increases have occurred throughout the globe.
-So, how can you measure and mitigate the potential impact to your business?

 As a cloud solution with thousands of data inputs for every customer we serve, SAP Concur’s value proposition often hinges on the increased spend visibility and compliance our customers will gain.
 Too often, however, organizations find it difficult to take full advantage of their data in order to solve complex business challenges.
 In my experience as a customer and now at SAP Concur itself, I’ve found that breaking down this barrier with the data is best done one business challenge at a time.
 The new mileage rate increase offers a fantastic opportunity for customers of all sizes to dust off their data and put it to work to positively influence financial success: